 What’s the next season of Black Mirror about?

-No!
-First of all, it’s an anthology series, so any plot details would be episode specific.
-Second of all, the new season appears to be in preproduction, so the stories may be in flux.
+Well, it’s an anthology series, so any plot details would be episode specific.
 That’s not to say that the show doesn’t have any unifying elements that move across episodes and seasons — Brooker’s Black Mirror likes to tell stories about societies falling apart or being redefined under the reality of the increasing technological encroachment on our daily lives, and I bet this upcoming season will keep exploring this theme.
 If you didn’t dissociate 2020 (like I did), then you might remember that Brooker took a break from writing season six because humanity was already depressed enough and a new Black Mirror wouldn’t help anyone.
 “At the moment, I don’t know what stomach there would be for stories about societies falling apart, so I’m not working away on one of those.
 I’m sort of keen to revisit my comic skill set, so I’ve been writing scripts aimed at making myself laugh,” he told Radio Times.
 Crazy to assume that we’re healed enough now!

 Will it make me want to ban the word dystopia from all discussion?